Annapurna Circuit Trek Cost: How much does it cost?

 - Travel by land instead of air.

-- Rent the trekking equipment rather then buying them.
+- Rent the trekking equipment instead of buying them.

 - Carry water purifying tablets for drinking water.

-- Carry some snacks with you as it gets much expensive in higher altitudes.
+- Carry some snacks with you as it gets much more expensive in higher altitudes.